Jorge Alfaro

-Jorge Mario Alfaro Buelvas (born June 11, 1993) is a Colombian professional baseball catcher in the Boston Red Sox organization.
-He has previously played in Major League Baseball (MLB) for the Philadelphia Phillies, Miami Marlins. and San Diego Padres.
+Jorge Mario Alfaro Buelvas (born June 11, 1993) is a Colombian professional baseball catcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Philadelphia Phillies, Miami Marlins, San Diego Padres, Colorado Rockies, Boston Red Sox, and Washington Nationals.
 Alfaro signed with the Texas Rangers as a free agent in 2010, was traded to the Phillies in 2015, and made his MLB debut in 2016.
+He plays on the Colombia national baseball team in international competition.

 Early and personal life

-Alfaro was born in Sincelejo, Colombia.
-Alfaro's younger brother Jhoandro is a catcher in the Chicago White Sox organization.
+Alfaro was born in Sincelejo, Sucre, Colombia.
+His younger brother Jhoandro is a catcher who played in the Chicago White Sox organization.
 Alfaro played baseball and soccer at Instituto Técnico Industrial Antonio Prieto, graduating in 2009.

-Career
+Professional career

-Texas Rangers organization
+Texas Rangers

 Alfaro signed with the Texas Rangers in June 2010 as a 16-year-old free agent for a $1.3 million signing bonus that was a record at the time for any Colombian prospect.
 In 2010, playing for the DSL Rangers in the Dominican Summer League he batted .221/.278/.291 with one home run and 23 runs batted in (RBIs).

-In 2011, playing for the Class A Short-Season Spokane Indians in the Northwest League, Alfaro batted .300/.345/.481 (9th in the league) with six home runs, 23 RBIs, and seven hit by pitch (6th) in 160 at bats, as on defense he allowed 12 passed balls and made 10 errors in 36 games at catcher.
+In 2011, playing for the Low–A Spokane Indians in the Northwest League, Alfaro batted .300/.345/.481 (9th in the league) with six home runs, 23 RBIs, and seven hit by pitch (6th) in 160 at bats, as on defense he allowed 12 passed balls and made 10 errors in 36 games at catcher.
 He was a Baseball America Short-Season All Star and a Topps Short-Season/Rookie All Star, and Baseball America named him the 8th-best prospect in the Northwest League.

-In 2012, playing for the Class A Hickory Crawdads in the South Atlantic League, he batted .261/.320/.430 with five home runs and 34 RBIs in 272 at bats.
+In 2012, playing for the Single–A Hickory Crawdads in the South Atlantic League, he batted .261/.320/.430 with five home runs and 34 RBIs in 272 at bats.
 Baseball America rated Alfaro the 9th-best Rangers prospect.